CreativeWolfies/akyanet-research/akyanet.md

 The data collected by the ADNMC must be public.
 The only exception to this rule is the location of the drugs and narcotics.
 ERTs have the right to access this data in case of emergency.

+Some associatons could work closely with the ADNMC so that they could research to create a **non-addictive** and **non-dangerous** mind-altering substance.
+The point of doing this is to find an alternative to alcohol and other dangerous substances with the goal of making this new substance non-addictive and non-dangerous.
+Creating a mind-altering substance as mentionned could reduce the number of deaths caused by alcohol and others.
+Obviously this new substance should be monitored by the ADNMC to prevent misuse of it.

 ### Holding a meeting (for councils and commitees)